Skip to main content

 The note must be visible and secured.
 Place it under the windshield wiper or in another conspicuous location where it will not blow away.
 A note wedged loosely in a door handle that falls off in the wind does not satisfy your legal obligation if the owner never receives your information.

 Leaving a note is not the end of your obligation.
 NC law also requires you to report the incident to local law enforcement when the property owner is not present.
-This serves two purposes:
+Beyond that,

 Insurance: Who Pays for What?